This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

-Nautilus is a graphical file manager for the GNOME desktop enviornment.
-It based on GTK+ and the current version in openSUSE is 2.30.1
+GNOME Files, formerly Nautilus, is a graphical file manager for the GNOME desktop enviornment.

-- Supports Network filesystems like WebDAV, SMB, FTP, SFTP and many more
+- open network filesystems like WebDAV, SMB, FTP, SFTP and many more

-- Tabbing between Windows like in a browser
+- let you use tabs like a browser